<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=90428&amp;fmt=gif">

 • Short-course fees

-Many business models that offer membership or subscription fees as recurring payments also offer options to combine the total costs of recurring payments into one non-recurring payment.
-For example, a monthly subscription to Disney+ will cost $13.99 AUD per month — however, customers have the option to pay an annual fee of $139.99.
+For example, a monthly subscription to Disney+ will cost AUD 13.99 per month — however, customers can choose pay an annual fee of $139.99.
 This offers a 16.61% discount from what they would pay over the year through recurring monthly payments.
-Many retailers also offer the choice to pay non-recurring or split the sum into four recurring payments.
+Many retailers also offer the choice to pay non-recurring or split the sum into four quarterly payments.

 To offer customers the best experience, a combination of both is important.
 Having the ability to offer both recurring and non-recurring payments will give your business the tools to handle payments your way, whilst also delighting your customers.